-Changes in the carrying amount of the Company's goodwill for the years ended December 31, 2017 and 2016 were as follows:
+Changes in the carrying amount of the Company's goodwill for the years ended December 31, 2018 and 2017 were as follows:

-2017 2016
+2018 2017

-(U.S. \$ in n mill lions)
+(U.S. \$ in milli ions)

-Goodwill as of January 1, \$ 385.6 \$ 383.9
+Balance at January 1, \$ 387.1 \$ 385.6

-Translation differences 1.5 1.7
+Currency translation adjustments and disposition (1.3) 1.5

-Goodwill as of December 31, \$ 387.1 \$ 385.6
+Balance at December 31, \$ 385.8 \$ 387.1

-Goodwill impairment charges for the year ended December 31, 2017
+Goodwill impairment assessment for the year ended December 31, 2018

-During the fourth quarter of 2017, the Company performed a quantitative assessment for goodwill impairment for its Stratasys-Objet reporting unit.

-Following its quantitative assessment, the Company concluded that the fair value of Stratasys-Objet reporting unit exceeded its carrying amount by approximately 7%, with a carrying amount of goodwill assigned to this reporting unit in the amount of \$387 million.
+The Company performed a quantitative assessment for goodwill impairment for its Stratasys-Objet reporting unit and concluded that the fair value of Stratasys-Objet reporting unit exceeded its carrying amount by approximately 8%, with a carrying amount of goodwill assigned to this reporting unit in the amount of \$386 million.

-When evaluating the fair value of Stratasys-Objet reporting unit the Company used a discounted cash flow model which utilized Level 3 measures that represent unobservable inputs into our valuation method.
-Key assumptions used to determine the estimated fair value include: (a) expected cash flow for 5 years following the assessment date which (including expected revenue growth, costs to produce, operating profit margins and estimated capital needs); (b) an estimated terminal value using a terminal year growth rate of 3.1% determined based on the growth prospects of the reporting unit; and (c) a discount rate of 14.0% based on management's best estimate of the after-tax weighted average cost of capital.
-If any of these were to vary materially from our plans, we could face impairment of goodwill allocated to this reporting unit in the future.
+When evaluating the fair value of Stratasys-Objet reporting unit under the income approach, the Company used a discounted cash flow model which utilized Level 3 measures that represent unobservable inputs.
+Key assumptions used to determine the estimated fair value include: (a) internal cash flows forecasts for 5 years following the assessment date, including expected revenue growth, costs to produce, operating profit margins and estimated capital needs; (b) an estimated terminal value using a terminal year long-term future growth rate of 3.1% determined based on the growth prospects of the reporting unit; and (c) a discount rate of 14.0% which reflects the weighted-average cost of capital adjusted for the relevant risk associated with the Stratasys-Objet reporting unit's operations and the uncertainty inherent in the Company's internally developed forecasts.